Co-operative Assembly 2025

 Celebrating the UN’s 2025 International Year of Cooperatives

-In 2025, as the United Nations marks the second ever International Year of Cooperatives (IYC2025), co-operatives worldwide will unite under the theme “Co-operatives Build a Better World.”
-This theme reflects the powerful and lasting impact that co-operatives have had in creating sustainable, resilient communities.
-Through this focus, the UN highlights co-operatives as essential partners in tackling global challenges and advancing the Sustainable Development Goals (SDGs) by 2030.
+This theme reflected the powerful and lasting impact co-operatives continue to have in creating sustainable, resilient communities.
+Through this focus, the UN highlighted co-operatives as essential partners in tackling global challenges and advancing the Sustainable Development Goals (SDGs) by 2030.

 “This is only the second time the UN has dedicated a year to cooperatives, and this is not a coincidence.
 Driven by concern for all communities, cooperatives have successfully adapted to overcome the evolving challenges of our time and have shown repeatedly throughout history that together we are indeed building a better world.” — Ariel Guarco, President of the International Cooperative Alliance.

-- Raising awareness about co-operatives’ contributions to sustainable development,
+Raising awareness about co-operatives’ contributions to sustainable development,

-- Promoting growth and resilience through capacity-building, partnerships, and shared knowledge,
+Promoting growth and resilience through capacity-building, partnerships, and shared knowledge,

-- Advocating for a supportive environment to enable co-operative innovation and entrepreneurship,
+Advocating for a supportive environment to enable co-operative innovation and entrepreneurship,

-- Inspiring young people to join and sustain the movement for a better, more inclusive world.
+Inspiring young people to join and sustain the movement for a better, more inclusive world.

 Networking Drinks – Thursday, 6:00 pm